Earth religion: Europe

 In Baltic mythology, the sun is a female deity, Saulė, a mother or a bride, and Mēness is the moon, father or husband, their children being the stars.
 In Slavic mythology Mokosh and Mat Zemlya together with Perun head up the pantheon.
 Celebrations and rituals are centered on nature and harvest seasons.
 Dragobete is a traditional Romanian spring holiday that celebrates "the day when the birds are betrothed."

 India

 In Hindu philosophy, the yoni is the creative power of nature and the origin of life.
 In Shaktism, the yoni is celebrated and worshipped during the Ambubachi Mela, an annual fertility festival which celebrates the Earth's menstruation.

+Taiwan

+In Taiwan, Tudi Gong (土地公, lit.
+Earth God) is considered the busiest and most "close to the people" deity in the island’s spiritual framework.
+Tudi Gong operates like a cosmic community patriarch who can be petitioned for everything from passing school exams to family harmony.

+Singapore

+In Singapore, the Earth God is primarily worshipped as Tua Pek Kong (aka Tu Di Gong), a highly revered Taoist deity of the land, wealth, and local protection.
+From small community altars to large-scale historical temples, the Earth God's image is enshrined in thousands of places on the island.

+China

+In Teochew culture of Guangdong, China, Bogong (伯公) is the most affectionate folk title for the Earth God.
+Bogong is a grassroots deity who protects the land, blesses the harvest, and ensures the safety of people and livestock, and holds a very high position of faith in the lives of Chaoshan people.